Skip to Main Content

 • TIP: Consult database subject headings/subject terms assigned to relevant resources

-Example 1: In EBSCO's Academic Search Ultimate, clicking on the "Subject Terms" tab at the top of the search screen provides access to the entire subject heading list used in the database.
+Example 1: In EBSCO's Academic Search Ultimate, clicking on the "Subject Terms" tab (under the search boxes) on the advanced search screen provides access to the entire subject heading list used in the database.
 It also allows a search for specific subject terms.

 Phrases